 package to only the model it is intended.

 In the query window, type select * from Win32_ComputerSystem where Model like ‘Latitude 5410%’.
 The query now appears.
 You can use the Test query button to verify the query.
-It returns 1 if your ConfigMgr Console is installed on the model being queried or else 0.
+If your ConfigMgr Console is installed on the queried model, it returns one or 0.
 Click OK.

-Task sequence configured to apply driver package step for Dell Latitude 5410 systems.
+The task sequence is configured to apply the driver package step for Dell Latitude 5410 systems.
 If you have more platforms to support, create additional driver packages using the same process.

 Resources